Arpit-Ghosh/SQL-Project/README.md

 # SQL-Project
-SQL Project for a Music Company
+SQL Project for a Zomato
+Data Analysis Project